Tomorrow Never Dies (video game): Reception

-Adam Pavlacka reviewed the game for Next Generation, and stated that without the Bond license, "what's left is a very basic third-person shooter with little innovation."
-Marriott found the film-based clips to be short and of little value, while Johnny Liu of GameRevolution wrote that much of the film footage "just doesn't flow because of the game's choppy graphics".

 The game received comparisons to Syphon Filter, which some critics deemed superior.
 The artificial intelligence was criticized, as was the game's short length.
 Critics also complained of problems such as clipping and poor collision detection.
 Mears stated that walls "become translucent" and "bad guys appear out of nowhere".
 The game also received some criticism for its lack of multiplayer.

+Marriott found the film-based clips to be short and of little value, while Johnny Liu of GameRevolution wrote that much of the film footage "just doesn't flow because of the game's choppy graphics".

 The camera and controls were criticized as well.
 Justin Braxton-Brown, writing for The Cincinnati Enquirer, complained of Bond's slow running speed.
 He also stated that when Bond "attempts a 180-degree turn to face an adversary, gamers end up being shot in the back several times or spinning too far and being shot while trying to locate the enemy Bond just spun past".
 Perry stated that "even walking over simple power-ups can be a task".
 Marriott complained of Bond's limited moves, noting that he cannot jump, climb, or crawl.

 Mears commended the game for its inclusion of skiing and driving portions, but also considered them "passable at best", while Marriott praised them.
-Perry found the car level to be uninspired, and considered the skiing portions to be "the biggest area of missed opportunities".
+Perry found the car level to be uninspired and considered the skiing portions to be "the biggest area of missed opportunities".
 Liu stated that these portions of the game "aren't very well done and don't add much.
 They're really just there to proclaim variety".

 The soundtrack was praised by critics, with Mears calling it the game's most "astounding" feature.
 IGN called it "a much better value than the horrible excuse for a PlayStation game that it's from".

-Tomorrow Never Dies received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.
+The game received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 units in the UK.